derekchiang/VDVC/README.md

 # VDVC

-VDVC is a Very Dumb Version Control module.
+VDVC is a Very Dumb Version Control module, written in CoffeeScript.

 ## Usage